 He also consulted the MBA Program Office to explore his academic options.
 Their response: “We can make it work.
 We’ll find a way.”

 And they did.
-Meyer is finishing his studies by a combination of courses offered by the full-time MBA Program on weekends and the MBA@UNC Program online.
+Meyer finished his studies by a combination of courses offered by the full-time MBA Program on weekends and the MBA@UNC Program online.
 “Their flexibility

 and support in working with me to find a path for completing the credits needed to graduate with my classmates in May 2019 was huge,” he says.